-There are only a few things that you need to grasp before jumping into this beautiful world of nature with your camera.
-They will not only make your images stand out but also make it easy for you to blend in the environment and survive.
+You need to grasp only a few things before jumping into this beautiful world of nature with your camera.
+They will make your images stand out and make it easy for you to blend in with the environment and survive.

 You need a camera

 The right camera can change the whole game for you.
-So invest in a good telephoto long lens which is truly a necessity in wildlife.
+After that, invest in the right telephoto long lens, which is indeed a necessity in wildlife.
 Go for lenses from 200mm to 600mm.
 Sometimes even a wide-angle can be useful and create surprising results.